benjith17/Luminary/README.md

 - **ViewModel** — each UI panel has a corresponding ViewModel wired to Model state via observable properties.
 - **View** — three-column main window: fixture inventory (left), capability editor (center), effects/cue list (right).
 - **ArtNet** — `ArtNetService` reads universe channel state from `ShowService` and transmits Art-Net packets on a ~25 ms timer.

+### Value pipeline

+Each controllable value is a `CapabilityParameter` with two layers — a **manual** value (the fader/pad) and a **playback** value (cues) — that merge into the DMX output by that parameter's `MergeMode` (`Htp` = the larger of the two, `Ltp` = whichever changed most recently).
+The merged output is what the ArtNet service transmits, and recording a cue captures this output ("record what you see").

+Cue playback runs through `CrossfadeEngine`, a UI-thread timer (~40 fps) that interpolates each parameter's playback layer from the current on-stage output toward the cue's recorded value over the cue's fade time.
+Each parameter also carries a `FadeBehavior` (`Fade` = interpolate, `Snap` = jump immediately) so, for example, intensity can fade while position snaps.